StinkyDubeau/p5node/readme.md

+<h1>p5node</h1>
 A (mostly) blank node/express/ejs project that renders a simple page containing a p5js sketch.

-This project is currently maintained only for my own use.
-I will update with features I find useful.
+This project is maintained only for my own use.
+I will update it with features I find useful.

-Installation is easy.
-Navigate to your desired directory, then:
+<h2>Installation</h2>
 1. Clone
 ```
 git clone https://github.com/StinkyDubeau/p5node.git